Scoring Baselines (Industry-Level)

 Overview#

-This section provides scoring baselines for the eleven industries in V7.4, showing expected Strategic Fit, Execution Risk, and Tail Risk ranges for typical AI decisions.
-Use these as calibration anchors when scoring industry-level participant decisions.
+This section provides scoring baselines for the eleven industries in V7.5.
+Use these as calibration anchors when scoring participant decisions on Strategic Fit and Execution Risk.

-- Big Tech scope narrowed: Excludes AI lab/model development.
-Scope is cloud, ads, devices, enterprise software.
+- Big Tech scope narrowed: cloud, ads, devices, enterprise software (excludes AI lab/model development)

 Band-to-Score Translation Reference#